zzj21517/learngit/readme.txt

 forward a bad change
 l love change this text
 l want return a change
-creating a new branch is quick;
+creating a new branch is quick AND simple;